 Possessive ‘s Robot Activity

-This interactive therapy material plays to all your kiddos’ dreams of building their own special ROBOT!
-This interactive and fun activity targets knowledge of the possessive ‘s.
-As children go through this activity, they will be prompted with multiple opportunities to use the possessive ‘s to describe the different parts of their robot.
+This interactive and fun material will allow your client or child to build their own robot, all while targeting knowledge of the possessive ‘s.
+As they build, multiple opportunities are provided to use the possessive ‘s to describe the different parts of their robot.

 - Instruction Sheet